emilsbee/createReactComponent/README.md

 ### Project structure

 This tool assumes a certain project structure.
 Meaning, components will be only installed in src/components folder.
 If such folder isn't present, the tool won't work.
 Therefore, this repository must be cloned at the root of the project.
+Important to note that you should also place this line `createReactComponent/` in your **.gitignore** file.

 ### To run